 Only the largest electrical engineering operations have the cash reserves to equip a full production operation outright.

-Fortunately, there is a range of funding options which can help you finance the equipment you need:
+Fortunately, there is a range of funding options that can help you finance the equipment you need:

-Asset Finance is a blanket term for Hire Purchase and Leasing.
-These solutions can help you acquire virtually any type of production equipment.
+Asset Finance is a blanket term for Hire Purchase and Leasing. when you want to finance new assets, these solutions can help you acquire virtually any type of production equipment.

 Hire Purchase – buying your production equipment